open-telemetry/opentelemetry-specification/specification/api-tracing.md

 SLA/SLO latency charts while sending only a subset - sampled spans - to the backend.
 See also the [sampling section of SDK design](sdk-tracing.md#sampling).

-Users of the API should only access the `IsRecordingEvents` property when instrumenting code and never access `SampledFlag` unless used in context propagators.
+Users of the API should only access the `IsRecording` property when instrumenting code and never access `SampledFlag` unless used in context propagators.